 Trim Level Breakdown

-The Odyssey is offered in LX, EX, EX-L, EX-L w/RES, EX-L w/Navi, Touring and Touring Elite trim levels.
+The Odyssey is offered in LX, EX, SE, EX-L, EX-L w/RES, EX-L w/Navi, Touring and Touring Elite trim levels.

 The LX comes standard with two-zone A/C, full power accessories, an eight-way power-adjustable driver's seat, a four-way power-adjustable passenger seat, a seven-speaker AM/FM/CD stereo system with AUX and USB inputs, Bluetooth connectivity with Pandora radio compatibility and SMS texting capability, a rearview camera, cruise control and 17-inch steel wheels with hubcaps.